On the lookout for more cool classes for the kids to try? We've found 20 of the very best arts classes in Singapore for future Van Goghs and Kahlos!

 The art classes at Art Zone balance different teaching approaches that cater to kids of different cultures.
 We also like that the (often) abstract art concepts and techniques are simplified, so the littlies really understand the essence of them.
 In addition to full-time art classes, Art Zone periodically holds kids craft workshops like woodcraft, canvas and mural painting, clay work and paper mache.

-Art Zone, locations at UE Shopping Mall, Bukit Timah Plaza, Bukit Batok, and Katong V
+Art Zone, locations at UE Shopping Mall, Bukit Timah, Bukit Batok, and Katong V

 Love this list of art classes for kids in Singapore?
 Check out these workshops for adults, too!